-It’s a good idea to accept all of them.
-But if you’re looking for one, then look in the chumash: ואהבת את השם אלקיך בכל לבבך ובכל נפשך ובכל מאדך – The mitzvah of loving Hashem.
-That mitzvah is one of the most neglected of all mitzvos – to love Hashem!
+Well, it’s a good idea to accept all of them but if you’re looking for one then look in the chumash: ואהבת את השם אלקיך בכל לבבך ובכל נפשך ובכל מאדך.
+The mitzvah of loving Hashem!
+That mitzvah is one of the most neglected of all mitzvos.

-If you’re interested in mesiras nefesh, if you wish to accept one mitzvah to do בכל נפשך, with mesiras nefesh, that’s it.
-And make up your mind that when you’re 119 years and 11 months and 29 days old – you have one more day left to live, so you’ll think, “The time is up already?
+And so, if you’re interested in mesiras nefesh, if you wish to accept one mitzvah to do בכל נפשך, with mesiras nefesh, that’s it.
+And make up your mind that when you’re 119 years and 11 months and 29 days old – you have one more day left to live, so you’ll think, “My time is up already?
 Is this fair?
-I should live another thousand years.
+I planned on living another thousand years!
 I have to go away from this world already?!
 I never promised to go away from this world.
-I never signed up in the chevrah shtarbers.
+I never signed up in the Chevrah Shtarbers.
 So why should I have to leave the world?”
 At that moment think, “Hashem, I love you anyhow.
 Even though You’re taking me now, I love You anyhow!”

 Now keep this in mind, rabbosai.
-At your last moment, think this thought.
-“You’re taking my life away, Hashem – I love You anyhow.”
+At your last moment think this thought: “You’re taking my life away, Hashem – I love You anyhow.”
 The gemara says that בכל נפשך means אפילו בשעה שנוטל את נפשך – Even when He’s taking away your life you have to love Him anyhow.
 Say, “I love You anyhow!”
-Oh, it’s a very great zchus if you’ll think that way.
+Oh, it’s a very great zechus if you’ll think that way.
 You’re lucky you came tonight just to hear that – to get ready for your last moment.

 Pray to Hashem that you shouldn’t be in a coma in the last moment; that you should have full awareness.
 And in your last moments. just before you breathe your last breath, you should say, “I love You, Hashem.”

-And in that last minute, you’ll acquire a zchus gedolah ad l’Shamayim – a tremendous merit!
+And in that last minute, you’ll acquire a זכות גדולה עד לשמים, a tremendous merit!
 And that’s called dying with mesiras nefesh, with a love of Hashem.

 TAPE # E-5